 Happenings at Paxton Methodist Church

-Whoever you are, in whatever faith you were born, whatever creed you profess; if you come to this house to find God you are welcome here.”
-Paxton United Methodist Church is an inviting church that takes to heart the idea of “Open Doors, Open Hearts, Open Minds.”
-Sunday School starts at 9:30 and Worship begins at 10:00.
+Whoever you are, in whatever faith you were born, whatever creed you profess; if you come to this house to find God you are welcome here.
+Paxton United Methodist Church is an inviting church that takes to heart the idea of “Open Doors, Open Hearts, and Open Minds.”
+Worship begins at 10:00.
 Our email address is email@example.com.
-If you would like the weekly email newsletter about Paxton Methodist you can send me your email address to the Paxton email address and I will add you to the list.
+If you would like the weekly email newsletter about Paxton Methodist, you can send your email address to the Paxton email address, and I will add you to the list.
 God’s Speed.